 What is structured wiring?

-In technical terms, it is centralized hub and spoke topology for the connection and distribution of low-voltage analog and digital signals throughout the home.
+In technical terms, it is a centralized hub-and-spoke topology for the connection and distribution of low-voltage analog and digital signals throughout the home.
 In non-technical terms, structured wiring is the most efficient way to wire your home for even the most basic technology.
 Instead of phone, cable, satellite and internet being routed from your alley to each room, the services are first routed to a centrally located distribution panel.
 From there the services are distributed to each room.
+It's much like the hub-and-spoke functionality of an airline.
+Consider the low-voltage panel the main airline hub, and your rooms (and the technology in them: audio, video, internet, satellite) the outlying airports.
+Technology like Internet, satellite, and audio signals can be routed through your hub and distributed to your rooms with ease.
+Not only does the hub (the panel) allow you to distribute incoming data to different rooms in your home, it allows your rooms to control and share information with each other.
 The greatest advantage is the unlimited flexibility this offers (listen to classical in the kitchen, and reggae by the pool), and share sources throughout your home (access the same satellite receiver from any room).
 A second advantage is ease of service.
 With all of the connections inside the panel, changes and repairs are done quickly and easily.
-Please see the FutureSmart link on our Products page, for more technical information.

 How many speakers do I really need in my home theater?